threefoldfoundation/www_venturecreator/content/home/index.md

 {% row(style="center narrow" padding="both") %}

-# The Need of Conscious Internet
+# The Need for a Conscious Internet

 <br>
 <br>